tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 These two quotes perfectly captured what I was looking for: people that do not want to just do their job, they want to do it well _and_ they aim to spread the knowledge they have.
 That second part hit home for me as I was a teacher before and always hoped to retain some teaching aspects in a future job.

-## Applying
+## Applying at Triple D

-I send them an email explaining the frustration at my current job, my ambition of being a better developer, and how perfectly Triple D's mission statement matched that ambition.
+I emailed them explaining the frustration at my current job, my ambition of being a better developer, and how perfectly Triple D's mission statement matched that ambition.
 I quickly received a reply and an initial online meeting was set up.
 There we discussed more in-depth what both myself and Triple D were looking for.
 As I had hoped, this was a match, and we scheduled an IRL interview.